Eddio0141/UniTAS/internal-docs/execute-on-end-of-updates.md

   - Yes

 ### Plan 4
-- Because a coroutine can't be registered when `yield return new WaitForEndOfFrame()`, the latest you can register a coroutine is
+- A coroutine can't be registered when `yield return new WaitForEndOfFrame()`
+- There are multiple places where I have to consider
+  - `OnDestroy` is the last update you can run anything before the next cycle
+    - Track via `Destroy` calls and match by hash
+  - `OnDisable` is the next
+    - Track via component enabled status set to false
+  - Default case I can handle by adding a coroutine via `OnGUI`
+    - I first track all `MonoBehaviour` object instance
+    - I have a list of which instance hasn't ran `OnGUI` yet
+    - When the list is empty, I run the code
+- Those updates don't matter
+  - `OnApplicationPause` because you can't really change the scene from here
+  - `OnApplicationQuit` since application is closing so no point
+  - I don't need to direcly interact with `yield return new WaitForEndOfFrame()` because I handle it in an easier way

 #### Info
 - The method `MonoBehaviour.StartCoroutine(string, object)` and `MonoBehaviour.StartCoroutine(string)` will always search for a method returning `IEnumerator`